|

 Click here for the site directory. |

-We had never eaten either winter radishes or radish seed pods, and so tried both a while back (besides, of course, ordinary radishes).
+We had never eaten either winter radishes or radish seed pods (aka rat-tailed radish, and so tried both a while back (besides, of course, ordinary radishes).
 Neither sounded really exciting, but you never know until, so each got a trial.
-Our experience after trying winter radishes was that there is nothing notable about their flavor, and their texture was--to us--inferior, plus who can deal with so much radish at one time?
+Our experience after trying winter radishes was that there is nothing notable about their flavor, and their texture was—to us—inferior, plus who can deal with so much radish at one time?
 We give up on those.
 Of the radish seed pods, we lazily let most get away till they were well past prime, and thus bitter, but the few we tried in salads and stir fries did not cause the Earth to move, and we give up on those too.
 If you want novelties, you can further research both types.

-It is no loss because we have come to the conclusion that we prefer to grow our radishes indoors--they take up little space, we have some available in our indoor growing area, plus we can contain their soil and replace it periodically without clubroot fears.
-Thus, the hardiness of the type doesn't enter into it, and we can choose freely.
-That said, though all types will obviously do ok in a container, a few types seemed, by description, a hair better suited for that environment.
-We settled on the all-white cultivar Hailstone, which appears to be an heirloom type.
-(When we periodically "re-charge" with a new trayful of soil, we just take care to dump the old soil far from anywhere we grow things.)
-But most of the following remarks apply to radishes grown in-ground (though also to container-grown).
+It is no loss because we have come to the conclusion it’ss easier to grow our radishes indoors—they take up little space, we have some available in our indoor growing area, plus we can contain their soil and replace it periodically without clubroot fears.
+Thus, the hardiness of the type doesn’t enter into it, and we can choose freely.
+That said, though most types will obviously do ok in a container, the best choices will be the small globe types—the faster-growing, the better.
+If, within that class, there’s any advantage to one over another, we haven’t been able to discern it, and will stick with that fine French Breakfast type.
+Anyway, most of the following remarks apply equally to radishes grown in-ground or in containers.

 Radishes are famously easy to grow, being often recommended as a first vegetable for children to try growing.

-The one vital caution about radishes is the need to recall that they are, after all, brassicas, and so if grown in-ground need either to be rotated on at least a four-year cycle or else grown in a small, isolated spot of their own.
-In summer they can go in amongst the various brassica beds; but in winter--if one wants to grow them continuously--they need special treatment.
-We would grow them in a large container, outdoors but with some protection--in which onew might also be growing some kale--and annually dump the soil out somewhere far from any growing areas; that may be overkill, but better safe than sorry for the ten years one has to wait out a clubroot infestation.
-The too-frequently given advice to intercrop radishes with non-brassicas is likely pretty bad advice, though one source says they grow and are picked so quickly that clubroot doesn't have a chance to develop; our philosophy is, again: better safe than sorry when it's so easy to be safe.
+The one vital caution about radishes is the need to recall that they are, after all, Brassicas, and so if grown in-ground need either to be rotated on at least a four-year cycle or else grown in a small, isolated spot of their own.
+In summer they can go in amongst the various other Brassicas; but in winter—if one wants to grow them continuously—they need special treatment.
+We would grow them in a dedicated container, outdoors or indoors, and annually dump the soil out somewhere far from any growing areas; that may be overkill, but better safe than sorry for the ten years one has to wait out a clubroot infestation.
+The too-frequently given advice to intercrop radishes with non-Brassicas is likely pretty bad advice, though one source says they grow and are picked so quickly that clubroot doesn’t have a chance to develop; our philosophy is, again: better safe than sorry, especially when it’s so very easy to be safe.

 If one is growing radishes year-round, one simply sows a little more seed for every few radishes pulled.
-If not, do the same thing anyway till, by not emerging, they tell you that it's too cold for them.
-Start sowing again "as soon as the ground can be worked", meaning when you're not chipping ice to scratch the soil.
+If growing them outdoors, do the same thing anyway till, by not emerging, they tell you that it’s too cold for them.
+Start sowing again “as soon as the ground can be worked”, meaning when you’re not chipping ice to scratch the soil.

 Radishes prefer light, rich soil, but will usually grow in pretty much any garden soil.

-IIf, as we do, you grow your radishes in a container, remember to discard and replace the soil at least annually, to avoid risk of clubfoot disease.
-Be sure that the discarded soil is truly discarded, quite some long way away from anywhere you are, or ever might in future be, growing brassica vegetables.
+If, as we do, you grow your radishes in a container, remember to discard and replace the soil at least annually, to avoid risk of clubfoot disease.
+Be sure that the discarded soil is truly discarded, quite some long way away from anywhere you are, or ever might in future be, growing Brassica vegetables.

 Plant the seed about ½ inch deep.
 Radishes are not frost-tender; if you have a sunny, protected spot you might be able to get them through most of the winter (but don't put them in your protected lettuce bed, if you have such, for the reasons noted above).